-Using a version control system makes it easier for a user/multiple users to manage their code.
-It is a repository of files with monitored access, which in the case of Unity, will be all the files associated with a Unity project.
-With version control it is possible to follow every change to the source along with information on who made the change, why they made it and what they changed/added.
-This makes it easy to revert back to an earlier version of the code or to compare differences in versions.
-It also becomes easier to locate when a bug first occurred along with what code might have caused it.
+Using a version control system makes it easier for a user (or multiple users) to manage their code.
+It is a repository of files with monitored access.
+In the case of Unity, this is all the files associated with a Unity project.
+With version control, it is possible to follow every change to the source, along with information on who made the change, why they made it, and what they changed.
+This makes it easy to revert back to an earlier version of the code, or to compare differences in versions.
+It also becomes easier to find out when a bug first occurred, and with what changes might have caused it.

-Open the project and go to the Edit->Project Settings->Editor menu.
+Open the project and go to Edit > Project Settings > Editor.

-Choose your version control Mode according to the version control system that you chose.
+Under Version Control, choose your Mode according to the version control system that you chose.

 Fill out your version control settings, such as username / password / server / workspace.

 Keep Automatic add checked if you want your files to be automatically added to version control when they’re added to the project (or the folder on disk).
-Otherwise you will have to add new files manually.
+Otherwise, you need to add new files manually.

-You have to option to work in offline.
-This mode is only recommended to advanced users who know how to manually integrate changes back into their choice of version control (Working offline with Perforce).
+You have the option to work offline.
+This mode is only recommended if you know how to manually integrate changes back into your version control software (Working offline with Perforce).

-The Asset Serialization, Default Behaviour Mode and Sprite Packer options can be edited to suit your team’s preferences and choice of version control.
+You can edit the Asset Serialization, Default Behaviour Mode and Sprite Packer options to suit your team’s preferences and choice of version control.

 Use your standard client (e.g. p4v) to make sure that all files in the Assets and ProjectSettings folders (including files ending with .meta) are added.